Investing Investing Basics

 • You have the freedom to hold stocks as long as you want.
 If you purchase stock using cash, you can hold onto it as long as you want.
 You can ride the ups and downs without fear of being forced to sell your positions if your account value drops too low, which is a risk you take with a margin account.

 • Cash proceeds from a sale are tied up until the trade settles.
-For most stock trades, settlement occurs two business days after the order executes.
-This is known as “T+2,” or “trade date plus two days.”
+For most stock trades, settlement occurs one business day after the order executes.
+This is known as “T+1,” or “trade date plus one day.”
 Only after the trade settles will you be able to withdraw the proceeds from your account.

 • You need to consider settlement periods when you’re making trades.
 Although unsettled funds can be used to purchase stock, selling the newly purchased stock before the funds have settled will result in a good faith violation.
 After several good faith violations, you may be restricted to trading only with settled funds.

 Cash accounts are generally less risky than margin accounts, but they are not immune to risk.
-Here are some tips for minimizing your investment risk with a cash account:
+Here are a few ways to minimize your investment risk with a cash account:

-• Understand your investments.
-Whether you’re investing in an individual stock or a mutual fund, it’s important to understand your investments and how they work.
+• Understand your investments: Whether you’re investing in an individual stock or a mutual fund, it’s important to understand your investments and how they work.
+Don’t buy anything you don’t 100% understand.

-• Only speculate with money you can afford to lose.
-Know the difference between investing and speculating.
-In short, investing involves relatively stable assets, whereas speculating involves taking on more risk for a potentially greater return.
+• Only speculate with money you can afford to lose: Know the difference between investing and speculating.
+Investing involves relatively stable assets, held for the medium or long term, whereas speculating involves taking on more risk for a potentially greater return.
 It’s possible to lose all the money you invest in stocks, regardless of how stable the asset is.
 If you’re speculating, only use money you can afford to lose.

 Another risk investors face when trading on margin is the margin call.
 The Financial Industry Regulatory Authority (FINRA) requires you to keep at least 25% of the total market value of the securities in your margin account at all times.
 This is known as the maintenance requirement.
 If your stock loses value and causes your equity to fall below this requirement, you may receive a margin call, which requires you to deposit cash or sell securities to increase your equity.